 Joseph Nowik is Director of Operations of a lighting manufacturing company in Chicago.
-A 32-year resident of Skokie, he and his wife Graciela have two children.
-His son graduated in 2015 from Niles West and is entering the Bridges program at Niles North.
-His daughter is a senior at Niles West.
-Nowik served for seven years on the Board of Directors of Have Dreams, a nonprofit that helps children with autism improve their abilities to learn, function independently and socialize so they may realize their full potential.
+A 34-year resident of Skokie and D219, he and his wife Graciela have two children.
+His son graduated in 2015 from Niles West and the Bridges program at Niles North in 2018.
+His daughter graduated from Niles West in 2017.

 Naema Abraham has been a resident of Skokie since 1979, and graduated from Niles North.
 She attended Northeastern University in Chicago, where she obtained a Bachelor of Arts degree with a concentration in Human Resources.
 Abraham has spent much of her career in payroll and human resources, but is also a certified Paraprofessional in Education.
 Currently, she manages payroll and human resource functions for a privately owned company in Skokie.
 She has one child, a daughter who is a student at Niles North and will graduate with the class of 2018.
 She is an avid runner, having started running for fitness 11 years ago.